 can be ordered as a single SNP at FTDNA.

 .
 Also, at the FTDNA DF27 project, kit N119082, Haedo, with origins in Biscay in the north of Spain is CTS11567+, as is kit N128161, Gelpi, from Catalunya, Spain.
 Neither look to have STR results but their Geno 2.0 results are listed in the project's SNP section.
-Carrier, kit46496, from France, is positive for Z2572/CTS11567 and this SNP belongs to the Z2568 group - but unlike 1000 Genomes kits
+They don't appear to have tested individually for DF84 (it is not in the Geno 2.0 test but can be ordered separately).

-I have made a draft SNP tree in order to visualize things in relation to other subclades of DF27.
-There is a Yahoo Group dedicated to discussing DF27 and subclades here.
+I made a draft SNP tree in order to visualize Z2571 in relation to other subclades of DF27.

 NGS testing is beginning to uncover many interesting new subclades below DF27 that were missed by previous chip-based tests.

-YFull call the Rox2 cluster 'R-Y8397' after analyzing and adding Swedish Rox2 match's BigY results (YF02413 SWE) to the YFull tree below Z2571.
 YFull have given their YFS names to some of the other phylogenetically equivalent Rox2 SNPs already named by FGC.
-Y8397 was named FGC11374 by FGC and is just one of the many phylogenetically equivalent SNPs under Z2571, like the above mentioned FGC11395 and FGC11397.
+Y8397 was named FGC11374 by FGC (position 4062768 G>C) and is just one of the many phylogenetically equivalent SNPs under Z2571, like the above mentioned FGC11395 and FGC11397.

-Going by higher resolution STR and SNP matches the subclade has a Northern European distribution and is found in England, Scotland, Northern Ireland, the Republic of Ireland, Isle of Man, Orkney, Sweden and Northern France (Normandy).
+Going by higher resolution Rox2 STR and SNP matches the subclade has a Northern European distribution and is found in England, Scotland, Northern Ireland, the Republic of Ireland, Isle of Man, Orkney, Sweden and Northern France (Normandy).
 The locations of most earliest known ancestors' places of birth, when known, can be approximately split into thirds; Scotland (mainly central/south west/Borders), England (mainly north and east), and Ireland (mainly the north).
-However, more matches are now turning up in Southern England and continental Northern Europe.
-The proportion of tests of British Isles and Irish origin is high in public hobbyist yDNA databases and affects attempts to accurately map a subclade's geographical frequency and distribution using those databases.
+However, recently matches are turning up in Southern England and Sweden.
+The proportion of tests of British Isles origin is high in public hobbyist yDNA databases and affects attempts to accurately map a subclade's geographical frequency and distribution using those databases.
 The majority of present-day yDNA testers are based in North America and many Rox2 matches are descendants of people who emigrated from the British Isles and Ireland to North America and now live there.
-Parts of rural eastern England, Wales and especially Continental Europe are less well covered in the hobbyist databases.
+Parts of rural eastern England, Wales and especially Continental Europe are less well covered.

-Rox2's founder seems to have been active towards the end of the Early Middle Ages.
-Of course, the Rox2 yDNA lineage existed before the ninth century AD but the similarity of many high resolution modern-day Rox2 haplotypes suggests someone in the line produced a large number of descendants then, a 'founder effect'.
-Different time to most recent common ancestor (TMRCA) estimates I have run using all currently available data agree that founder might have lived about 1200 years ago.
+A subclade founder seems to have been active towards the end of the Early Middle Ages.
+Of course, the Rox2 yDNA lineage existed before the eighth or ninth century AD but the similarity of many high resolution modern-day Rox2 haplotypes suggests someone in the line produced a large number of descendants then, a 'founder effect'.
+Different time to most recent common ancestor (TMRCA) estimates I have run using all currently available data agree that founder might have lived about 1200 years ago +/- a few centuries.
 See here for how this estimate was arrived at.
 Results from NGS testing at last identified the 'missing' SNP block tracing back to the DF27 founder, SNPs shared by all STR cluster matches so far.
-This lengthy list of shared equivalent SNPs might suggest the subclade experienced a prolonged 'genetic bottleneck', resulting in a large phylogenetically equivalent block of dozens of SNPs.
+This lengthy list of shared equivalent SNPs might suggest the subclade experienced a prolonged 'genetic bottleneck', resulting in a large shared phylogenetically equivalent block of dozens of SNPs.
 Bottlenecks can happen with a reduction in the population and then a big founding event, or a move from one area to another followed by a founding event in the new location.
 There are well over one hundred different surnames at 67 STR marker resolution and above represented in the cluster.
 Generally surnames are thought to have only become fixed and hereditary by around the fifteenth century, long after the days of the Rox2 cluster founder, although some surnames might be fixed earlier and some more recently.

-Matching families usually have a name type that is locally familiar in the region they lived (in rural England, Ireland, Scotland, Isle of Man or Sweden).
+Subclade matching families usually have a name-type that is locally familiar in the region they lived (in rural England, Ireland, Scotland, Isle of Man or Sweden).
 Many surnames in Northern Ireland appear to have earlier Scottish roots.
-Surnames are not usually a good way of tracing back over 1000 years but can give background to the general geographical locations and origins of earliest recorded ancestors (in parish records, mostly beginning in around the sixteenth century).
+Surnames are not usually a good way of tracing back over 1000 years but can give background to general geographical locations and the more recent origins of earliest recorded ancestors (in parish records, mostly beginning in around the sixteenth century).
 Modern hobbyist DNA databases represent where some of a particular subclade's descendants were in relatively recent times.
 Modern subclade distribution can be quite different from their origins in the distant past.
 Archaeologists are now beginning to study ancient DNA and this might give a better idea of where certain subclades were thousands of years ago..

-The wide distribution of different local surnames and the subclade's relatively young age suggests Rox2 expanded rapidly and over a wide area.
+The wide distribution of different local surnames and the subclade's relatively young age might suggest Rox2 expanded rapidly and over a wide area.
 I am from an old rural North Riding of Yorkshire family that traces back to the beginning of parish records (sixteenth century) in Danby, North Yorkshire.
 A variation of our surname has a presence in the same general locality in earlier records possibly as far back as the thirteenth century.
-Similarly, the increasing number of Swedish matches are natives of their country and also trace back to the beginning of parish records there, in the sixteenth century in and around Skellefteå and Northern Sweden.
+Similarly, the increasing number of Swedish Rox2 matches are natives of their country and also trace back to the beginning of parish records there, in the sixteenth century in and around Skellefteå and Northern Sweden.
 Before the early expansion/founding event the subclade may have been a small family/clan for a very long time.
 Either that or earlier related branches have since died out, or maybe they are yet to be found in another less well tested area.
 As mentioned, the hobbyist databases have an uneven geographical coverage of Europe.
 Perhaps we just haven't identified early branches, wherever they are, yet.